— Also: Belgique.

 — Status: Democratic.

-— Governing parties: Nieuw-Vlaamse Alliantie; Mouvement Réformateur (Parti Réformateur Libéral, Mouvement des Citoyens pour le Changement, Front Démocratique des Francophones); Christen-Democratisch en Vlaams; Open VLD (Vlaamse Liberalen en Democraten, Vivant, Liberaal Appèl Plus).
+— Governing parties: Parti Socialiste; Mouvement Réformateur (Parti Réformateur Libéral, Mouvement des Citoyens pour le Changement); Ecolo; Christen-Democratisch en Vlaams; Open VLD (Vlaamse Liberalen en Democraten, Vivant, Liberaal Appèl Plus); Vooruit; Groen!.

 — Assessment: Has reorganized itself along linguistic-cultural lines, but this has not eliminated the conflict.
 Nederlands-speaking Vlaandaren is more prosperous and more populous, and is demanding more local power, while Français-speaking Wallonie is insisting on a continuation of the federal role and its accompanying wealth transfer.
-The last stable government, a center-left coalition led by Guy Verhofstadt and VLD, lost in general elections in 2007.
+A center-left coalition led by Guy Verhofstadt (1999-2008) and VLD lost in general elections in 2007.
 The new largest party was the CD&V, led by Yves Leterme; Leterme twice gave up on forming a government because of disagreements on further devolution.
-But a deal on an interim government, led by Verhofstadt, also included a deal on limited devolution and for Leterme to assume the premiership.
+But a deal on an interim government, led by Verhofstadt, also included a deal on limited devolution and for Leterme to assume the premiership (2008; 2009-11).
 The deal was also predicated on reaching a deal on devolution; failing in that, Leterme offered to resign, but a committee of non-Nederlands-speakers was appointed instead to explore options.
 After the global financial crisis and the government rescue of the bank Fortis, Leterme resigned again.
-His replacement was Herman van Rompuy, also of CD&V, but Rompuy resigned in 2009 to take the first permanent presidency of the European Council, and Leterme returned.
+His replacement was Herman van Rompuy (2008-9), also of CD&V, but Rompuy resigned in 2009 to take the first permanent presidency of the European Council, and Leterme returned.
 In 2010, Open VLD withdrew from government over the chronic electoral-linguistic problem; Leterme again tendered his resignation, and snap elections were held in June, with the Vlaams separatist NVA finishing first, the Wallon integrationist PS second, highlighting the growing divide.
-After more than a year under a caretaker government led by Leterme, Elio di Rupo of the PS became prime minister, with the NVA choosing not to participate and the Greens excluded.
-Elections in 2014 led to another plurality for the NVA; a center-right coalition was formed after five months, with NVA participating but again ceding the premiership.
+After more than a year under a caretaker government led by Leterme, Elio di Rupo (2011-4) of the PS became prime minister, with the NVA choosing not to participate and the Greens excluded.
+Elections in 2014 led to another plurality for the NVA; a center-right coalition was formed after five months, with NVA participating but again ceding the premiership to Charles Michel (2014-9) of the MR. Michel also resigned to become president of the European Council.
+Sophie Wilmès (2019-20) of MR replaced him, first as a caretaker, and then as head of an emergency government to deal with Covid-19.
+The eventual result of the 2019 elections was a center-left coalition.

 — FH: 1-1, free.
 Econ: 8.16 (20), full democracy.